clarkzjw/starlink-lens/README.md

 # Starlink LENS ![Build](https://github.com/clarkzjw/starlink-lens/actions/workflows/build.yaml/badge.svg)

+See information about tracerouting Starlink backbone map in the [backbone-map](./backbone-map) directory.

 **Work In Progress**

 This tool is used to collect Starlink user terminal (UT) to gateway latency data with `ping` and `irtt`, for the [LENS](https://github.com/clarkzjw/LENS) dataset.